madcdevelop/bananas-exim/README.md

-# Bananas Export/Import Tool
+# Bananas Import/Export Tool

-A project to export/import models from tool and into Blender and back.
+A tool that imports and exports Wavefront files (.obj/.mtl).
+Rendering is done with OpenGL.
+The Win32 API is used to create a window to host inside of a C# WPF application.
+The C++/CLI layer is used to communicate between native C++ and C# WPF.

 Technologies:
 - Win32 API to create window for Open GL context
-- GLAD Open GL window toolkit for Rendering
+- GLAD OpenGL window toolkit for Rendering
+- C++/CLI layer to communicate between native C++ and C# WPF
-- WPF(Windows Presentation Foundation) for UI
+- C# WPF(Windows Presentation Foundation) for User Interface

+Camera Movement:
+- (Hold) Middle Mouse Button - Move mouse around to move the camera up, down, left and right
+- (Hold) W Key - Move forward
+- (Hold) S Key - Move backward
+- (Hold) A Key - Pan left
+- (Hold) D Key - Pan right